signalogic/SigSRF_SDK/mediaTest_readme.md

 1. First, follow steps 1. and 2. in the "Playing Audio" notes above.

-2. Scond, save to .au file from Wireshark:
+2. Second, save to .au file from Wireshark:

  - In the menu bar, go to Telephony > RTP > RTP Streams
  - Select the relevant RTP stream in the now displayed "RTP Streams" pop-up window